 Since the upright bike requires you to lean over the handle bars more, this increases the use of the upper body to grip those bars, thus some of the upper body muscles will engage for stabilization.
 Will they really get a tough workout?
 No. Do not consider the stationary upright bike a good upper body workout.
 But the small degree of additional muscle activation is worth mentioning.

 The quads and calves will be worked with both bike choices; however, the hamstrings will not come into play as much on the stationary bike as they will on the recumbent bike.
 The upright bike works the hamstrings more as a secondary rather than primary mover.

 If you are someone who just wants to hop on the bike and go, then the question of recumbent vs. upright bike is an easy one: choose upright.
 Almost all of us have ridden a bike as a kid, and, as the saying goes, ‘it’s like riding a bike’.
 Once you learn, you rarely ever forget.

 The upright bike is meant to mimic the action of regular biking, so most of us will be able to just get on and begin pedaling away.

-This isn’t to say the recumbent bike is hard and has a steep learning curve however – it’s actually relatively easy.
-But it will be a new movement pattern for most of you and will take some getting used to.
-Typically after a few days on the recumbent bike, things will feel completely natural and you’ll be a pro at this type of cycling.
+This isn’t to say the recumbent bike is hard and has a steep learning curve – it’s actually relatively easy.
+But it will be a new movement pattern for most of you and take some getting used to.
+Typically after a few days on the recumbent bike, things will feel completely natural, and you’ll be a pro at this type of cycling.